Last Updated on 7 May 2024 by Cycloscope

 Another pair of budget biking earphones with a great sound, this time by TrebLab.
 Sound and comfort are indeed the biggest pluses, with crisp treble and strong bass, if your device is capable of using the apt-x compression that these earbuds use, the audio quality is outstanding.

-The soft silicon ear-hooks make them stable but not stiff, although they could slip a bit on very sweaty rides.
+The soft silicon ear hooks make them stable but not stiff, although they could slip a bit on very sweaty rides.
 You can keep them on for hours without feeling discomfort.

 The mic for calls is good for the price range, resulting in clear calls, the connectivity though is not the best, Bluetooth 4.1 EDR.
-The range is 33 feet (10 meters), but they can lose signal if there’s some obstacle between the devices, that includes your body, so they might have a problem.
+The range is 33 feet (10 meters), but they can lose signal if there’s some obstacle between the devices, including your body, so they might have a problem.

 IPX4 means they are water-resistant but not waterproof, they come with a 1-year warranty.